Rituparno Ghosh

 Ghosh was influenced by the works of Satyajit Ray and was an avid reader of Rabindranath Tagore.
 Tagore's works are frequently referenced to in his films.
 He also made a documentary titled Jeevan Smriti on the life of Tagore.
 In his career spanning almost two decades, he won 12 National and numerous International awards.
 His unreleased Bengali movie Sunglass (also known as Taak Jhaank) was honoured and released at the 19th Kolkata International Film Festival.
-His Filmmaking influenced by Aparna Sen, Tapan Sinha, Satyajit Ray, Sanjay leela Bhanshali.

 Personal life

 Rituparno Ghosh was born in a Bengali family on 31 August 1963 in Kolkata.
+His birth name was Souranil Ghosh.
 His father, Sunil Ghosh, was a documentary film maker and painter.
 He completed his schooling at South Point School, and earned a degree in economics from the Jadavpur University, Kolkata.
 He also had a master's degree in economics from the same university.
 He was one of the few openly LGBT figures in Indian cinema and is considered an icon of the queer community of India.